 One of the biggest challenges for new authors is getting feedback on their first manuscript.
-Not only is it a nerve-wracking leap to get the first new set of eyes on your work, but also, you don’t know if your family or friends are really objective in their feedback.
-And it’s crucial to get initial thoughts before your manuscript goes to an editor.
+Not only is it a nerve-wracking leap to get the first new set of eyes on your work, but you don’t know if your family or friends are really being objective in their feedback; and it’s crucial to get initial thoughts before your manuscript goes to an editor.
 Is it worth the larger investment in publishing?
 What kind of editing does it need?
 How can you improve it yourself?
 How do you know what issues you need an editor to address?
 It’s important for authors to get answers to these questions before committing to and paying for an editor.

 At Izzard Ink Publishing, our manuscript assessment is our answer to this problem — and a key component of our solution is the AI writing assessment offered by Fixional, in addition to assessment by two seasoned editors.
-Crucially, it adds an objective layer of analysis to the feedback from our two editors and an additional source of feedback for authors at this precarious and crucial stage of the writing process.
+This adds an essential objective layer of analysis to the feedback from our two editors and an additional source of feedback for authors at this precarious and crucial stage of the writing process.

-What is AI writing assessment?
+What is AI Writing Assessment?